-As a result, Dr. Jekyll and Mr. Hyde both have all the contextually salient properties, which entails Alrenga's semantics for the property comparison same.
+In other words these two analyses are indistinguishable with respect to all contextually salient properties, which entails Alrenga's semantics for the property comparison same.

-NB: As the analysis stands, P can range over properties corresponding to APs (and maybe even VPs); we cannot evaluate the effects here
+NB: As the analysis stands, P can range over properties corresponding to APs (and maybe even VPs); we cannot evaluate the effects here b.
+Except for its expensive leather interior, my new car is the same as my last one.